Hacybeyker/Quiz/README.md

 ## Apis

-For this project was used api ...
+In this project no external apis is used, only the local database is used

 ## Images